 At one point or another, you’re probably going to end up working out at a commercial gym on your quest to level up your life.

-Let’s be honest, it’s tough to train like a rebel when you’re trapped within the confines of the Empire.
+Let’s be honest, it’s tough to train like a Nerd Fitness rebel when you’re trapped within the confines of the Empire in a globo-gym.
 You’re surrounded by crappy music, useless machines, and people who generally have no idea what they’re doing (this includes both clients and trainers).
 Fortunately, I’ve devised a solid training mentality that allows me to work out without being bothered by imperial soldiers.

 I’ve been exercising in various commercial gyms since I was sixteen, and they’re all pretty much the same: